Your Frequently asked questions answered

 A permanent magnet is a solid material that produces its own consistent magnetic field as the material is magnetised, however a magnetic field exerted by an electromagnet is produced by the flow of electric current.

 The magnetic field will disappear when the current is turned off.
-Usually, an electromagnet consists of many turns of copper wire from a solenoid – when the electric current flows around the solenoid coil, a magnetic field is created.
+Usually, an electromagnet consists of many turns of copper wire which forms a solenoid , when the electric current flows around the solenoid coil, a magnetic field is created.

-When an iron core is inserted into the bore of this solenoid the magnetism is induced into it and it becomes magnetic, therefore when the current stops flowing it will immediately become nonmagnetic.
+If an iron core is then inserted into the bore of this solenoid the magnetism is induced into it and it becomes magnetic, therefore when the current stops flowing it will immediately become nonmagnetic.

 What are permanent magnets made of?